w-schwier/webdrobe/README.md

 As a user, so that I know what clothes are clean, I want to be able to mark clothes as dirty.

+As a user, so that I can plan outfits, I want to be able to show selected items together.

 ### Challenges